Transition to New Government puts Gina in Jeopardy

 Gina gives advice to two tourists outside of the tourist information booth at the west end of the Adoquín.
 The booth burned in 2013 but Gina continues dispensing tourist information at the same location as the booth is rebuilt with donations.

 Gina gives an Agricultural Tour on Sundays at 3:30 pm.
 A visit to the rural Oaxacan coastal area where organic crops are king.
 See how jamaica and basil are cultivated.
 Visit tropical orchards and meet local farm families.
+The tour lasts 3 hours and includes a snack.

 Day of the Dead Tour